Please note that Social Justice Small Grants are now closed for 2017.

 Priority may also be given to projects that target disadvantaged women and/or women with children, regardless of the annual social justice focus.
 Also please note that grant applications may be made for areas other than ageing.

-Small grants will be initially assessed by Foundation staff but final recommendations will be made by the Grants sub-committee of the Board of the Foundation.
 Organisations that are successful will be notified as soon as possible and 50% of the funding provided upon confirmation.
 The final 50% will be provided following a brief report on the outcomes of the project.
 If the organisation requires alternative funding arrangements, the payment of the funds should be discussed with Mercy Foundation staff and may be varied accordingly.

 Before you fill out an application form, please read the Small Grants criteria to ensure your project complies.
 Click here to read the criteria.